James McNair: Mentorship

 According to the New York Daily News, McNair was a close friend and mentor to Morgan.
 Morgan's former wife, Sabina Morgan, noted that the two "were very close," calling McNair "...one of the first comedians that took Tracy under his wing."

 Royale Watkins, a fellow comedian and contemporary of both McNair and Morgan, said in an interview, "There may be guys like Tracy who get the fame and notoriety, but you have people like Jimmy Mack who have kind of energized and fueled cats like Tracy and kept them going on the road."

 Death

 On June 7, 2014, McNair was killed at the age of 62 in a six-vehicle accident in New Jersey.
 McNair was a passenger in a limousine traveling northbound, north of Trenton, New Jersey, on the New Jersey Turnpike, just after 1:00 AM EDT, when the limo bus was struck from behind by a Walmart-operated tractor-trailer, causing a chain reaction crash.
 The group was returning from a show at the Dover Downs Hotel & Casino in Dover, Delaware.
 Three others, Ardie Fuqua, Jeffrey Millea, and actor/comedian Tracy Morgan, were injured in the crash.
 On July 10, 2014, Morgan and the other two passengers filed a lawsuit against Walmart, alleging the driver of the firm's tractor-trailer had not slept for 24 hours before the crash.
-On March 20, 2015, it was reported that McNair's children were awarded a $10M settlement from Walmart.

 He was buried at Hillside Cemetery in Cortlandt Manor, Westchester County, New York.